-Crisis Situation: When an individual is experiencing a mental illness, has a developmental disability, or has a substance use disorder and/or one of the following:
+Crisis Situation: when an individual is experiencing a mental illness, has a developmental disability, or has a substance use disorder and/or one of the following:

 - 1. The individual can reasonably be expected within the near future to physically injure their self or another individual, either intentionally or unintentionally. - 2.
-The individual is unable to provide their own clothing, or shelter, or to attend to basic physical activities such as eating, toileting, bathing, grooming, dressing, or ambulating, and this inability may lead in the near future to harm to the individual or to another individual.
+The individual is unable to provide their own clothing, shelter, or attend to basic physical activities such as eating, toileting, bathing, grooming, dressing, or ambulating, and this inability may lead in the near future to harm to the individual or to another individual.